LavX/google_meet_reminder/memory-bank/activeContext.md

    - Notifications should be noticeable but not distracting
    - Meeting join process should be streamlined and efficient
    - Visual design should be modern and aesthetically pleasing
+   - Audio alerts should be customizable to user preferences

 2. **Browser Window Management**
    - Using a new window for meetings helps users separate their meeting context from their browsing context